Email Us Contact

 Types of Private Investigation Services Available in the USA

-Our investigators handle a wide range of cases for individuals, families, attorneys, and businesses across the country.
+Private investigators handle a wide range of cases for individuals, families, attorneys, and businesses, but the legal scope depends on jurisdiction and facts.

 Personal Investigations

 Personal investigation cases are often the most emotionally charged.
-Clients come to us when they suspect a partner of infidelity, need to locate a missing family member, or require a thorough background check on someone new in their life.
-We handle these cases with discretion and sensitivity, delivering facts without judgment.
+People seek help when they suspect a partner of infidelity, need to locate a missing family member, or want a thorough background check on someone new in their life.
+A qualified provider should handle these matters with discretion and sensitivity.

 Family Law Investigations

 Divorce, child custody, and alimony cases frequently require professional investigation.
-Our child custody investigators document living conditions, parenting behavior, and lifestyle factors that family courts need to make informed decisions.
-We also conduct asset searches to uncover hidden property and income during divorce proceedings.
+Child custody investigations can document living conditions, parenting behavior, and lifestyle factors for attorney review.
+Asset searches can help identify hidden property and income during divorce proceedings.

 Corporate and Business Investigations

 Businesses face threats from employee misconduct, vendor fraud, intellectual property theft, and competitive intelligence gaps.
-Our corporate investigation team handles internal investigations, due diligence research, and workplace compliance cases that protect your business interests.
+Corporate investigation support can include internal investigations, due diligence research, and workplace compliance cases that protect business interests.

 Legal Support Investigations